msfjarvis/msfjarvis.dev/content/posts/how-i-use-git.md

 +++
 categories = ["git"]
 date = 2021-08-14
-description = "Everyone uses Git their way.
+summary = "Everyone uses Git their way.
 This is how I do it." draft = true slug = "how-i-use-git" tags = ["developer workflow"]